Bleach Dilution Calculator

 Safety Notes:

-- Use regular unscented bleach only when that is what the protocol expects.
+- Use regular unscented bleach only when the controlling instruction expects that product type.

-- Measure water first, then add bleach carefully.
+- Put water in the container first, then add bleach carefully to reduce splash risk.

 - Never mix bleach with ammonia, acids, vinegar, toilet cleaners, or other disinfectants.

-- Keep the surface visibly wet for the required contact time, and test chlorine strength when exact dosing matters.
+- Keep surfaces wet for the specified contact time, and use chlorine test strips when the exact concentration matters.

 Worked Examples:

-Food-contact sanitizer check: A 200 ppm target should show a much smaller Bleach to measure value and a Safety Checks row at or below 200 ppm.
-Verify with the protocol and test strips if the surface is regulated.
+A 200 ppm target should show a much smaller bleach dose and a Safety Checks row at or below 200 ppm.
+For regulated food-contact use, compare the result with the written protocol and confirm the mixed solution with chlorine test strips.

-Target too strong: If the target concentration is equal to or higher than the effective stock concentration, the calculator cannot solve a dilution.
-Lower the target, correct the stock percent, or select the intended ratio mode.
+If the target concentration is equal to or higher than the effective stock concentration, the calculator cannot solve a dilution because the working solution cannot be stronger than the stock bottle.
+Correct the stock percent, reduce derating, lower the target, or use the intended ratio mode.

 FAQ: